 Best case and worst case

 Learn in this article how some specific constructions can define different complexity functions for the same algorithm.
+Defining the concepts of best case and worst case.

 Before reading this article, you must have already read the introductory article on algorithm analysis.
 If you haven’t read it yet, click here and check it out.